Kristy McConnell

 Some paths into psychology are planned.
 Mine was built one unexpected turn at a time.

-My clinical work is grounded in the Adaptive Information Processing (AIP) model, which is the theoretical foundation of EMDR therapy.
-The AIP model is built on a belief I hold deeply: that our brains are innately and beautifully designed to heal.
-Given the right conditions, we naturally move toward more helpful beliefs about ourselves and the world around us.
-The challenge is that overwhelming or traumatic experiences can interrupt that process, leaving memories stored in a way that still feels raw, present, and unresolved, even years later.
+My clinical work is grounded in the Adaptive Information Processing (AIP) model, the theoretical foundation of EMDR therapy, built on a belief I hold deeply: that our brains are innately designed to heal.
+When overwhelming experiences interrupt that process, memories can stay stored in ways that still feel raw and unresolved, even years later.
 EMDR works with this process directly, helping the brain do what it was always capable of doing.
+I am an EMDRIA Approved EMDR Consultant, meaning I both provide EMDR therapy and support other clinicians in developing their EMDR practice.